My parents history & Ancestry.

 My Grandfather Riley also designed & built a grain blower, below

 What do you see in this photo?
 I see that the Steam Tractor is fired up, as there is a slight trace of smoke coming from it's smoke stack.
-It appears to me, that this party of people have pulled off the road to pose for this photo.
+It appears to me, that this party of people have pulled off the dirt road behind them to pose for this photo.
 Maybe the steam tractor needs water for it's boiler, & there is a nearby stream?
 The tractor appears to be pulling some type of farm harvesting machine, most commonly called a Threshing Machine.
-Behind the harvesting machine is a team of horses possibly pulling a wagon with a small house on the wagon?
-If you study the history of this moment in rural farm life, the owner of the tractor goes from farm to farm during harvesting time & contracts with local farmers to harvest their crops.
+Behind the Harvesting machine, it appears that it is pulling a wagon with a small house on it or a early "House Trailer" as we would call it today.
+The women probably are cooks for this crew of men & do the cooking in that house trailer.
+The team of horses are for other transportation needs.
+If you study the history of this moment in rural farm life, the owner of the tractor & his work team goes from farm to farm during harvesting time & contracts with local farmers to harvest their crops.
 When harvest time comes to a farm community, ALL members of several farms pool their labor to harvest the crops fast & efficiently, because even with these modern machines, much additional labor was needed to do the many additional jobs needed to harvest a crop on a farm.
-According to Wikipedia.com, "Jobs included driving the bundle racks, pitching bundles into the threshing machine, supplying water for the steam engine, hauling away the freshly threshed grain and scooping it into the granary."
-The small house in the rear of this photo may be a portable cook house, & for the women in the photo, it would be their job to prepare food for this team of people.
+According to Wikipedia.com, "Jobs included driving the bundle racks, pitching bundles into the threshing machine, supplying water for the steam engine, hauling away the freshly threshed grain and scooping it into the granary.
 1915-1920 is the date I would put on this photo.
 By about 1920, most of these steam tractors had been replaced by far more fuel efficient & easier to maintain gasoline powered tractors.

 This excellent quality photo above shows another moment in Riley's life.
 He was also a volunteer fireman for the Lyons, Kansas fire department.
 This photo can be somewhat dated by the fire trucks, which now have Electric lights, so they are most likely from early 1920's.
 By 1925, Riley may have been having difficulty supporting his growing family in Kansas.
 In those days, there was a lot of talk about the better opportunities to make a living "Out West", as it was called there, So I am sure after much planning & thought, he packed his families entire belongings in & on their Durant Touring car and headed West as so many others had already done.